TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Assets/Index.rst

 ..  tip::
-    Instead of using the global variable for retrieving the :php:`TypoScriptFrontendController` you should consider to use the :ref:`PSR-7 request attribute <typo3-request-attributes>`
+    Instead of using the global variable for retrieving the :ref:`TypoScriptFrontendController <tsfe>` you should consider to use the :ref:`PSR-7 request attribute <typo3-request-attributes>`
     :ref:`frontend.controller <typo3-request-attribute-frontend-controller>`
     wherever possible.